Jrogbaaa/The-Way/README.md

-# The Way - AI Content Platform
+# The Way: Content AI Agent

-A full-stack Next.js application with Supabase backend that integrates multiple AI models for content generation, including image generation and future capabilities.
+A cutting-edge platform that empowers content creators with AI-powered tools to optimize their social media content.

 ## Features